Skip to Main Content

 In this highly interactive workshop, participants will learn how to build effective messages for use in talking with reporters as well as other platforms such as public presentations and social media.
 Teams of participants will collaborate to develop an effective series of talking points, then volunteers will experience what it’s like to be involved in live, on-camera interviews.

-The R Factor: How to Manage the One Thing You Control (morning or afternoon)
+The R Factor: How to Manage the One Thing You Control (workshops are full)

 The behavior of people determines the performance of your district.
 The R Factor equips people with the behavior skills that are critical for exceptional performance.
 It teaches how to apply a simple, powerful equation into everything you do: E+R=O (Event + Response = Outcome).
 You don’t control Events, but you always have control over how you Respond.
 And how you Respond makes all the difference.
 In this session you will learn The R Factor: E+R=O, Discipline over Default, and an overview of the Six R Factor Disciplines